Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

 Alternatives for attention deficit hyperactivity disorder

-Examples of other drugs that may be used to treat attention deficit hyperactivity disorder (ADHD) include:
+Examples of other drugs that may be prescribed to treat attention deficit hyperactivity disorder (ADHD) include:

 - viloxazine (Qelbree)